-Unit 1: The Hospitality and Catering Industry

-In this unit you will learn to: understand about the environment in which hospitality and catering providers operate; understand how hospitality and catering establishments operate; understand how health and safety provision meets health and safety requirements; know how food can cause ill health; and be able to propose a hospitality and catering provision to meet specific requirements.

-Unit 2: Hospitality and Catering in Action

-In this unit you will learn to: understand the importance of nutrition when planning menus; understand menu planning; and cook a variety of dishes.

-By studying this course you will be able to:
+Unit 1: The Hospitality and Catering Industry In this unit you will learn to: understand about the environment in which hospitality and catering providers operate; understand how hospitality and catering establishments operate; understand how health and safety provision meets health and safety requirements; know how food can cause ill health; and be able to propose a hospitality and catering provision to meet specific requirements.
+Unit 2: Hospitality and Catering in Action In this unit you will learn to: understand the importance of nutrition when planning menus; understand menu planning; and cook a variety of dishes.
+Aims of the course By studying this course you will be able to:

-- Demonstrate effective and safe cooking skills by planning, preparing and cooking a variety of food ingredients whilst using different cooking techniques and equipment - Develop knowledge and understanding of the functional properties and chemical characteristics of food as well as a sound knowledge of the nutritional content of food and drink - Understand the relationship between diet, nutrition and health, including the physiological and psychological effects of poor diet and health - Demonstrate knowledge and understanding of functional and nutritional properties, sensory qualities and food safety considerations when preparing, processing, storing, cooking and serving food - Understand and explore the Hospitality and Catering industry, the job roles and the different types of equipment used to support the industry

-The assessment of the WJEC Level 1/2 Award in Hospitality and Catering consists of two types of assessment:

-Unit 1: The Hospitality and Catering Industry (40% of overall grade)
+- Demonstrate effective and safe cooking skills by planning, preparing and cooking a variety of food ingredients whilst using different cooking techniques and equipment - Develop knowledge and understanding of the functional properties and chemical characteristics of food as well as a sound knowledge of the nutritional content of food and drink - Understand the relationship between diet, nutrition and health, including the physiological and psychological effects of poor diet and health - Demonstrate knowledge and understanding of functional and nutritional properties, sensory qualities and food safety considerations when preparing, processing, storing, cooking and serving food - Understand and explore the Hospitality and Catering industry, the job roles and the different types of equipment used to support the industry Method of assessment The assessment of the WJEC Level 1/2 Award in Hospitality and Catering consists of two types of assessment: Unit 1: The Hospitality and Catering Industry (40% of overall grade) External exam Duration: 90 minutes Number of marks: 90 Unit 2: Hospitality and Catering in Action (60% of overall grade) Internal Controlled assessment totalling 9 hours and production of a portfolio of work Students studying the course will be awarded if they are successful a L1 Pass, L2 Pass, L2 Merit, L2 Distinction, L2 Distinction\ Useful resources and further information Successful completion of this qualification could lead to a number of possibilities.

-External exam

-Duration: 90 minutes

-Number of marks: 90

-Unit 2: Hospitality and Catering in Action (60% of overall grade)

-Internal Controlled assessment totalling 9 hours and production of a portfolio of work

-Students studying the course will be awarded if they are successful a L1 Pass, L2 Pass, L2 Merit, L2 Distinction, L2 Distinction\

-Successful completion of this qualification could lead to a number of possibilities.
 There are many local colleges that provide advanced qualifications in food, catering and hospitality e.g. apprenticeships and level 1 to 3 courses.
 You could progress into careers like a chef, dietetics, health and social care, food technologist, nursing, food production and manufacture, nutritionist, hospitality, food product development and child care.
+GCSE Statistics Introduction and course overview How do they predict the weather?